the-laurel/chain-proposals/laurel/OpenAI_Governance.md

 ### An Improved AI Model

 As described in the Transformer diagram, we propose an improved AI model that introduces an additional module of attention.
 Additionally, we propose new tokens with specific vector embeddings that cannot be mimicked from the external input.
-We call this [Atrificial Conscience](#Artificial-Conscience).
+We call this [Artificial Conscience](#Artificial-Conscience).

 ### Legitimacy / Legal Authority